monirul87/BongoBd-Test-SRE/SRE-Test-Answer.md

 Answer:
 Here are few options to login a private server from the internet.
 1. By using VPN connectivity (Private server should be accessible after establishing VPN client)
-2. Via an intermediate host where private IP is reachable from that that server
+2. Via an intermediate host where private IP is reachable from that real server

 # Q. Write a bash function that will find all occurrences of an IPv4 from a given file.